Top 10 ADHD Planners For Adults With An ADHD Brain

 ADHD is a form of neurodivergence that’s often diagnosed in childhood and typically continues into adulthood, though receiving a diagnosis in adulthood is also possible.
 The condition usually takes the form of one of three primary presentations:

-Which can include symptoms like trouble focusing, being easily distracted, difficulty paying attention to details, and forgetfulness
+• Primarily inattentive, which can include symptoms like trouble focusing, being easily distracted, difficulty paying attention to details, and forgetfulness

-Which can include symptoms like restlessness, fidgeting, frequently interrupting others when speaking, and a tendency to make impulsive decisions without considering the consequences
+• Primarily hyperactive/impulsive, which can include symptoms like restlessness, fidgeting, frequently interrupting others when speaking, and a tendency to make impulsive decisions without considering the consequences

-Which may include symptoms of both of the above
+• Combined type, which may include symptoms of both of the above

-It’s not uncommon for individuals with ADHD to also experience symptoms of other mental health conditions at the same time.
+It’s not uncommon for individuals with an ADHD brain to also experience symptoms of other mental health conditions at the same time.
 For example, they may be at increased risk of developing comorbid disorders such as depression, bipolar disorder, anxiety disorders, conduct disorders, sleep disorders, and substance use disorders.
 Connecting with a mental health professional is generally recommended for those experiencing symptoms of any mental health condition.

-If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
+If you are struggling with substance use, contact the SAMHSA National Helpline at 1-800-662-HELP (4357) to receive support and resources.
 Support is available 24/7.

 Using tools and healthy coping techniques is often a core component of living with a mental health condition or a form of neurodivergence, and ADHD is no different.
 A planner is an example of such a tool that may help individuals with ADHD become more organized and decrease the risk of losing track of important details.
 It may also help reduce mental load and decrease stress.